felangel/bloc/docs/coreconcepts.md

 By marking a function as `async*` we are able to use the `yield` keyword and return a `Stream` of data.
 In the above example, we are returning a `Stream` of integers up to the `max` integer parameter.

+Every time we `yield` in an `async*` function we are pushing that piece of data through the `Stream`.

 We can consume the above `Stream` in several ways.
-If we wanted to write a function to return the sum of a `Stream` of integers it could looks something like:
+If we wanted to write a function to return the sum of a `Stream` of integers it could look something like:

 ```dart
 Future<int> sumStream(Stream<int> stream) async {